Scott Miller

 GitHub: scott-a-miller

 I've been writing software professionally for over 20 years.
 For most of that time I've been working at a chem-informatics software company in Columbus (Leadscope), while consulting with a design group in New York (Tonic Group).
 I have been lead architect on dozens of projects, including scientific desktop applications, online commerce sites, B-to-B web services, and third-party software integrations.
-As a principal engineer working at a small company, I'm involved with all aspects of software development, including feature definition, UI design, architecture, and technology evaluation.
+As a principal engineer working at a small company, I'm involved with all aspects of software development, including coding, feature definition, UI design, architecture, and technology evaluation.

 Some things I've been using most frequently: